Local Water Done Well

-Central Government is reviewing the regulation and supply of drinking water, wastewater and stormwater (the three waters) in New Zealand.
+Central Government has reviewed the regulation and supply of drinking water, wastewater and stormwater (the three waters) in New Zealand.
 The Three Waters Reform Programme is being led by the Department for Internal Affairs.

 What is proposed by the Government?